Find a Doctor

-Tufts Medical Center and the Floating Hospital for Children has a diverse training program with particular strengths in multiple areas including pediatric, reproductive, cancer and adult genetics.
+Tufts Medical Center and the Tufts Medical Center has a diverse training program with particular strengths in multiple areas including pediatric, reproductive, cancer and adult genetics.
 We have a 2 year ACGME-accredited Medical Genetics Residency Program with an option for a third year in either research, or additional training in Biochemical or Cytogenetics.
 At the completion of the training program, the resident is eligible for certification as a Clinical Geneticist by the American Board of Medical Genetics.

 We also have a 4 year Combined training program in Medical Genetics and Maternal Fetal Medicine.
 Our faculty are well recognized for their dedication to residency education and one-on-one teaching.

 Megan Stover MD